Terms of Business

 Preparation/perusal and Attendances

-Each telephone call made or received is charged at £27.00 for Melanie Townsend, £24.00 for Marion Foley and £19.00 for Bethany Richards/Berfin Kaya.
+Each telephone call made or received is charged at £27.50 for Marion Foley, £20.00 for Abbie Marsh, £25.00 for Rene Panayiotou, £23.00 for a locum solicitor, and £16.00 for Poppy Mclellan.
 In the event that the telephone call is longer than 6 minutes it will be charged as an attendance at the hourly rate.
+As an example, if Marion speaks to you for half an hour it will charged as 5 units = £137.50 plus VAT.

-In certain circumstances we will need to liaise with counsel or other parties on your behalf via text message.
-On such occasions each text message sent or received will be classed as the same as an email and will be charged at £27.00 for Melanie Townsend, £24.00 for Marion Foley and £19.00 for Bethany Richards/Berfin Kaya.
+In certain circumstances we will need to liaise with counsel or other parties on your behalf via text or WhatsApp message.
+On such occasions each message sent or received will be classed as the same as an email and will be charged at £27.50 for Marion Foley, £20.00 for Abbie Marsh, £25.00 for Rene Panayiotou, £23.00 for a locum solicitor and £16.00 for Poppy Mclellan.

 For attendance at hearings/conferences:

-Travel/waiting time prior to, during and after hearings/conference:
+Travel/waiting time prior to, during and after hearings/conference 80% of hourly rate:

-It is the firm’s policy, wherever office resources permit, to send a solicitor representative to all hearings to assist Counsel (your barrister).
+It is the firm’s policy, wherever office resources and client resources permit, to send a solicitor representative to hearings to assist Counsel (your barrister).
 In the event that Counsel informs us that they do not require our attendance, if a hearing is merely listed for directions, then we will not attend.
-We are of the view, however, that it is essential for us to send a solicitor representative to any final hearing.
+We recommend however, sending a solicitor representative to any final hearing.
 Not only does this provide Counsel with the necessary assistance for providing any information or documentation they need from your file, but also to ensure that proper notes are taken of the hearing which may be needed, for example, where an appeal may be considered.
-In the event that a solicitor representative does attend Court with you and Counsel, this will incur additional charges on the basis of travelling and waiting and in respect of conference/hearing at the rates mentioned above, depending upon the solicitor representing you (i.e. £270/£240/£190 and £220/190/£140).
+In the event that a solicitor representative does attend Court with you and Counsel, this will incur additional charges on the basis of travelling and waiting and in respect of conference/hearing at the rates mentioned above, depending upon the solicitor representing you (eg. £275/£250/230/£200/£160 and £220/£200/£184/£160/£128).

-Photocopying is charged at 10 pence per page.
-Postage is only charged when over £6.
+Postage is only charged when the cost exceeds £6.
 Couriers are used when sending bundles/briefs to counsel and to the Court and these charges are invoiced at the courier rates.
+However, every effort will be made to send bundles and briefs via email.

-We charge an administrative fee to make a telegraphic transfer in connection with your case of £30.00 plus VAT in addition to any charge made by our bank for us to use this service.
-This is because we do not have a terminal at our offices and the Principal has to attend the bank in person.
-Any payments made by internet bank transfer will not incur you any charges.
+We charge an administrative fee to make a CHAPS telegraphic transfer in connection with your case of £30.00 plus VAT.
+Any payments made by BACS bank transfer will not incur you any charges but payment will be delayed for clearing through the bank.

 We charge an administration fee of £20.00 plus VAT for sending an employee of this firm to deliver any items (such as bundles, or run any errands regarding your case) which means they are out of the office for a period of time.
 Additionally, where an employee of this firm uses a vehicle by way of transport, we reserve the right to pass on to you the charges of 30 pence per mile for fuel and to also pass on any costs incurred by way of parking or travel fares.